amsolaiman/assets/README.md

 # assets
-Repository for my projects' assets
+Repository for all project assets